arvigeus/AZ-204/Learning Path/App Service.md

 To swap with preview:

-1. Follow the steps above in Swap deployment slots but select the **Perform swap with preview** checkbox.
+1. Follow the steps in Swap deployment slots section, but select the **Perform swap with preview** checkbox.
 The dialog box shows you how the configuration in the source slot changes in phase 1, and how the source and target slot change in phase 2.

 1. When you're ready to start the swap, select **Start Swap**.